RileyGardnerBowles/CSE-121/README.md

 # CSE-121
 A list of coding projects I made in C for my previous CSE-121 class.
-These were made in my first year of CS education, so there's likely bad practices and errors.
+Licensed under the MIT License.
+For any Clark College students: using this code in your assignments is academic dishonesty.
+Write your own code!